theCCPC/MCBEstrogen/README.md

 ***⚠️IMPORTANT NOTICE⚠️:*** When playing with this addon you need to enable Experimental Features when creating the world.
 Specifically **Hoiday Creator Features** and **Custom Biomes**

-Visit the [Releases Page](https://github.com/theCCPC/MCBEstrogen/releases) to download the latest version, or clone the directory and do it your own way
+Visit the [Releases Page](https://github.com/theCCPC/MCBEstrogen/releases) to download the latest .mcaddon file, or clone the repository and do it your own way.

 ### But wait-